jimmysmith1919/JSLDS_public/README.md

 This repository is the official implementation of Reverse engineering recurrent neural networks with Jacobian switching linear dynamical systems (include link to NEURIPS paper here).

 ## Requirements
-All of the requirements are already installed in the Google Colab environment in the Colab notebooks provided.
+All of the requirements are already installed in the Google Colab environment (https://colab.research.google.com/) in the Colab notebooks provided.
+This is the recommended environment to use these notebooks.

 To run the code on your own machine you will need to install JAX (https://github.com/google/jax#installation).